AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - A **VideoGrain** has a Grain Payload containing video sample data.

-  In NMOS specifications a VideoGrain shall have a Grain Payload corresponding to a **single, complete, frame of video**.
+  In NMOS specifications a VideoGrain shall have a Grain Payload corresponding to a **single, complete, represenation of a frame of video**.

   *Note: This applies to Grains with all types of video payloads, including those using GOP-based compression.*

-  *Note: This means that both fields of an interlaced frame have the same OriginTimeStamp and SyncTimeStamp/.
-See also the interlace_mode parameter of VideoFlow.*
+  *Note: This means that both fields of an interlaced frame have the same OriginTimeStamp and SyncTimeStamp.*

 - An **AudioGrain** has a Grain Payload containing audio sample data from one or more audio channels.